 Tier Two

 Within the (name of district here) Tier Two is typically small group, supplemental instruction.
 Supplemental instruction is provided in addition to, and not in place of core instruction students receive in Tier 1.
-Instruction/interventions provided at this level/tier are designed to address the needs or weaknesses of the student relative to the reading process
+Instruction/interventions provided at this level/tier are designed to address the needs or weaknesses of the student relative to the reading process.